alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 # AI-Person-Detector-with-YOLO-verification-Version-2
 This is "Version 2" of the repo: https://github.com/wb666greene/AI-Person-Detector-with-YOLO-Verification.
 The major difference is a much easier install since nearly everything can be done with PIP and a python virtual environment.
 All the support for old hardware not capable of running yolo8 has been removed, since yolo8 is the key to the very low false alert rate.
 I've tested it on Ubuntu 20.04 and 22.04, other Linux distributions with openvino and/or cuda support should work.
+### New 31AUG2024:
+Everything is now pip installable in a virtual environment, so running it on Windows or WSL shouldn't be too difficult, it is not anything I'm interested in doing, but if you manage to run it on Windows or WSL please submit your instructions/patches so I can add them here.
+Raise issues and I'll try to help out, especially if I broke Windows/Linux compatability in my python code (which is likely becasue of file naming conventions, especially case sensitivity).

 These are my notes for a virgin installation of Ubuntu 22.04 and installation of OpenVINO 2024.3 release for using Intel integrated GPU or Nvidia GPU for yolo verification.
 Motivated by